 We could have saved about $100/month by dropping down to a Medigap Plan "G" (plus we'd then each pay the $183 Part B deductible each year for outpatient doctoring, so maybe we'd save $70/month).

-* By taking the "Medicare Advantage" alternative, your total out-of-pocket expenses get capped (at anywhere between $7800 to $12000 per year for the two of us --and that spells bankruptcy for most Americans), but your Medicare Part A (hospital in-patient) costs are something like $350 to $450 per day (times 2 if both you and your spouse are hospitalized) for the first 5 days --or until you hit that cap --plus your premiums, and plus your outpatient medications.
+* By taking the "Medicare Advantage" alternative, one's total out-of-pocket expenses get capped (at anywhere between $7800 to $12000 per year for the two of us --and that spells bankruptcy for most Americans), but one's Medicare Part A (hospital in-patient) costs are something like $350 to $450 per day (times 2 if both you and your spouse are hospitalized) for the first 5 days --or until you hit that cap --plus your premiums, and plus your outpatient medications.

 4/13/2019 update: Bernie Sanders has made it clear that his "Medicare for all" would eliminate copays, mdicare gaps and the need for private insurance plans (unless you want a private hospital room, private nursing in attendance and such).